Rafaeldsa/Proffy/README.md

 # Run Aplication
 $ yarn start
 ```
-Go to http://localhost:3000/ to see the result.
+Go to http://localhost:3000/ to see the result!

 ### 📱 Run Mobile Project
 To run the mobile project you need a cellphone with the app of [expo](https://play.google.com/store/apps/details?id=host.exp.exponent) instaled or a emulator android/ios.